 I read articles about internals.

-I tried to understand how API commands work by reading the docs, then gave up and ran hundreds of experiments on repositories and rummaged throught the
+I tried to understand how API commands work by reading the docs, then gave up and ran hundreds of experiments on repositories and rummaged through the

 .git directory to figure out the results.